Dimmingsdale Chained Oak Circular Walk

-Explore the Dimmingsdale Valley and Furnace Forest on this lovely wooded walk.
+Explore the Dimmingsdale Valley and Furnace Forest on this lovely wooded walk which is ideal for dog walking.
 Waymarked footpaths will take you along a series of pools and streams with interesting sandstone outcrops and lots of wildlife to look out for on the way.
+At the south eastern end of the route you can also visit the interesting Chained Oak.
+The large oak tree has chains wrapped around the branches to stop them falling off - see the photo below for more details and history.

 Start the walk from the car park next to the Ramblers Retreat.
 The award winning country tearoom is a great place for refreshments before or after your walk.